brunoterkaly/istio/BookInfo-Walkthrough.md

 ## Determining the ingress IP and port

-Browser enabled - you need to make the application accessible from outside of your Kubernetes cluster, e.g., from a browser.
-An Istio Gateway is used for this purpose.
+**Browser enabled** - you need to make the application accessible from outside of your Kubernetes cluster, e.g., from a browser.

+**How to browser-enable** - An Istio Gateway is used for this purpose.

 **Define a gateway** - The command below can create ingress gateway for the application: